HiddeBV/iasa-ai-course/01-foundation/lesson-2/ai-project-roi-decision-tree-solution-notes.md

     *   **Partially, gaps exist:** identify gaps and plan to address.
     *   **No, significant gaps:** high risk.
 Re-evaluate or invest in prerequisites.

-#### Feasibility: evaluating the four pillars

-To assess the feasibility of an AI project, consider the following four pillars:

-1. **Objective**: Clearly define the problem the AI project aims to solve.
-Ensure it aligns with the strategic goals of the company and addresses a specific pain point.
-2. **Audience**: Estimate the number of paying customers or stakeholders who will benefit from the system.
-Quantify the potential positive impact on customer satisfaction or retention.
-3. **Training**: Evaluate the time and cost required to classify the data and train the AI model.
-Consider the availability of labeled data and the complexity of the training process.
-4. **Operations**: Assess the average daily cost of running the AI system in production.
-Include infrastructure, maintenance, and monitoring costs.

-These pillars should be used alongside the existing feasibility criteria (data, skills, and technology readiness) to provide a comprehensive evaluation of the project's feasibility.

-**Integration with Decision Tree**:
-- After evaluating the four pillars, projects with high feasibility should proceed to ROI assessment.
-- Projects with gaps in feasibility should identify and address these gaps before moving forward.

 ### Level 5: ROI Assessment & decision

 *   **Based on impact vs. effort/cost:**